OpenKneeboard/OpenKneeboard/docs/api/web-dashboards.md

 - setting the mode to `"DoodlesOnly"` requires `DoodlesOnly` version `2024071802`

 An example/debugging tool - `api-example-RawCursorEvents.html` is included in the `data` folder of the OpenKneeboard source tree, or the `share\doc\` subfolder of an OpenKneeboard installation.

+### Page-Based Content

+This allows creating a web page that works like a native OpenKneeboard tab type with multiple pages, instead of a potentially-scrollable web view.

+This functionality is documented [on a separate page](web-dashboards/page-based-content.md).